Updated: Mar 18, 2021

 I have been working on a novel titled Rewriting Adam for the past five years.
 Through a series of unusual circumstances, my protagonist finds himself helping an archaeologist survey an area in northern Myanmar.
-Their local guide is a young man who is Shatikha*, a minority language group from that area, and also the language group that my husband and I are working in, translating the Bible into their language.
-For me, it made sense to have my novel set in that area of the world where we lived for 13+ years.
+Their local guide is a young man who speaks one of the many minority languages in that area.

 Here is the poem:

 Once upon a jungle pathway, bamboo heavy, blocking sun’s ray,